India's Feb infrastructure output up 4.5 pct y/y - govt

-NEW DELHI India's infrastructure sector output rose 4.5 percent year-on-year in February, mainly driven by higher electricity, oil refining and steel production, government data showed on Monday.
+NEW DELHI, March 31 India's infrastructure sector output rose 4.5 percent year-on-year in February, mainly driven by higher electricity, oil refining and steel production, government data showed on Monday.

 The sector grew 1.6 percent year-on-year in January.